The Politics of Kaizen

 Prove that you have done what you are told to do

-About twenty years have passed since the idea of a project concerning the application of the concept of quality in politics came to me.
+About twenty years have passed since I came up with the idea of a project relating to the application of the concept of quality in politics.
 The aim of the project was the use of operational and behavioral methodologies aimed at improving an organizational structure.

 I believed that such a complex and delicate topic could not be dealt with exhaustively by a single individual, because everything concerning the community needs the contribution of everyone, consequently I tried to involve as many people as possible, opening the project to everyone: to those who were interested in politics at any level, but also to those who were not interested in politics, being however, as a citizen, subject to the consequences of the actions of politicians.